dotxyteam/JEnterpriseServiceBus/README.md

 # JEnterpriseServiceBus
-It is an open source visual development platform based on Java.
-It allows for the automation of business processes and the connection of heterogeneous applicative systems.
+It is an open source visual development platform allowing to automate business processes and connect heterogeneous applicative systems.

 It has a graphical user interface for process modeling and debugging.
-The dynamism of the processes is expressed through essentially generated Java code snippets, which eliminates the need to learn any specific syntax.
+The dynamism/intelligence of processes is expressed through (essentially) generated Java code snippets, which eliminates the need to learn any specific syntax.
 Extensibility is a key feature, allowing any user to model and mostly generate plugins, complementing native functionality as needed.